ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - **Centered On Foot Camera**, makes on foot camera centered, also for more options install the [original mod](https://github.com/gennariarmando/iv-centered-onfoot-cam)
 - **Turn Indicators**, allows the player to use vehicle turn indicators and hazard lights
 - **Always Show Bullet Traces**, shows bullet traces on every shot instead of randomly, like in the older games
+- **Look-Around Sensitivity**, controls the look sensitivity when using controller
+- **Aiming Sensitivity**, controls the aim sensitivity when using controller
+- **Mouse Look Sensitivity**, controls the look sensitivity when using mouse
+- **Mouse Aim Sensitivity**, controls the aim sensitivity when using mouse
 - **Vehicle Camera Centering Delay**, controls the time until vehicle camera auto centering kicks in after moving it
 - **On Foot Camera Centering Delay**, controls the time until on foot camera auto centering kicks in after moving it
 - **Vehicle Camera Turn Speed**, controls the camera turn speed when driving a vehicle and turning